DerGeorg/xfce4-windowck-plugin/README.md

 # xfce4-windowck-plugin

+## Whats new in this Fork?
+* In "*Only Maximized Windows*" Mode, the buttons disappear if a non maximized Window is getting in focus

+## Comming soon
+* New Icon Pack

+## Old Readme
 Xfce panel plugin which allows to put the maximized window title and windows buttons on the panel.

 Original plugin's features: